Mental Health Treatment Resources in Pasadena, California

 Finding the right treatment in Pasadena doesn’t have to be the most difficult experience in the world.
 Many options have the potential to fulfill your unique needs.
 Many facilities offer personalized care from general therapy to inpatient treatment.
-The right facility will always do what they can to meet the needs of the individual, but for one’s needs to be met, they must understand themselves well enough to know what they need.
+The right facility will always do what it can to meet the needs of the individual, but for one’s needs to be met, a person must understand him or herself well enough to know what he or she needs.

 Inpatient Treatment in Pasadena, CA

 Inpatient residential treatment is for people who are dealing with serious cases of mental illness.
-Lasting anywhere from 28 days to six months, patients live in the comfort of our treatment facilities.
-While living in our care, patients have the benefit of 24/7 access to our wonderful wellness staff, professionally licensed therapists, and psychiatrists.
+Lasting anywhere from 28 days to six months, inpatient treatment patients live in the comfort of our treatment facilities.
+While living in our care, our inpatient treatment patients have the benefit of 24/7 access to our wonderful wellness staff, professionally licensed therapists, and psychiatrists.